 The NIHR HPRU in BSE also uses services from Google on this website to measure and analyse visitor information.
 For further information, visit Google Analytics.

 We will not (nor will we allow any third party to) use the statistical analytical tools to track or to collect personally identifiable information of visitors to this website.
 We will not associate any data gathered with any personally identifying information from any source as part of our use of the statistical analytics tools.

 3.1 Data protection legislation

-Personal information will only be collected and/or processed by the NIHR HPRU in EI in accordance with the EU General Data Protection Regulation (May 2018).
+Personal information will only be collected and/or processed by the NIHR HPRU in BSE in accordance with the EU General Data Protection Regulation (May 2018).